Iron Mountain Central Historic District: Unnamed store (535-537 Stephenson)

 This unnamed store, constructed c.
 1883 for Richard Williams, is probably the oldest extant commercial building in Iron Mountain's downtown district.
 The earliest recorded use of the building was as a meat market; later it was used as a fruit and confectionery shop and a grocery.
 A narrow corner storefront addition (537) was built some time in the 1920s.
-The original building is a two-story falsefront gable-roof wooden store building.
-It is faced with modern siding.
-The 1920s addition is a single-story Commercial Brick building.
+The original building is a two-story false front gable-roof wooden building.
+It is now faced with modern siding.
+The 1920s addition is a single-story brick commercial building.
+In 2018, the south wall of the original building was painted with a mural that welcomes people into downtown Iron Mountain through the Power of Words Project.
+The mural features the Cornish Pump, Pine Mountain Ski Jump, and other local features.

 German Hotel (407 Merritt)

 The German Hotel was constructed at some time between 1884 and 1888, probably for John Marsch and Fred Gothe.
 It housed a saloon and hotel; and was certainly run by Marsch and Gothe by 1892.
 In 1920, they sold the hotel to Anton Lovrich, who changed the name to the American Hotel and ran it until at least 1949.
 The hotel is a two-story wooden structure, now clad in diagonal wood siding on the first floor and narrow vinyl siding on the second.
 The front entry is edged with 1950s-looking random ashlar masonry, and the windows are modern; however, the basic shape of the building is still original.